chaos-polymtl/lethe/doc/source/parameters/cfd/force_and_torque.rst

      set verbosity             = quiet end

-* ``calculate forces`` enables the calculation of the forces on all boundaries.
+* ``calculate force`` enables the calculation of the force on all boundaries.
 If multiple walls bear the same ID, the total force for this ID will be calculated.

-* ``calculate torques`` enables the calculation of the torque on all boundaries that bear an ID.
+* ``calculate torque`` enables the calculation of the torque on all boundaries that bear an ID.
 If multiple walls bear the same ID, the total torque for this ID will be calculated.

 * ``calculation frequency`` is an integer that specifies the frequency of the calculation of the force.
 Setting ``calculation frequency=10`` means that forces and torques will be calculated every 10 iterations.
 Calculating the forces and the torques on the boundaries is a very cheap operation and, consequently, there is not much to optimize by using a larger frequency.